 Impact Room- For The Animals – Farmed Animals, Environment, Ethics, and Compassion

 Eugene VeganFest has gathered a dynamic line-up of speakers in the Impact Room on a variety of topics that affect our natural world, our capacity for compassion, and our relationship to animals.
+The video links are posted below!

 This room is organized and hosted by Compassionate Living.